den-sq/ouroboros/documentation/docs/index.md

 Ouroboros is a desktop app (built with Electron) and a Python package (with a CLI).

-The desktop app comes with a pre-compiled Python server (from the Python package).
-It runs the server in the background to handle all processing and calculations.
+The desktop app uses Docker to build and run its Python server.
+For this reason, **Docker is required** to run Ouroboros.

 If you are interested in using the Python package for its CLI or for a custom usecase, check out the [python](https://github.com/We-Gold/ouroboros/tree/main/python) folder in the main repository.

-Ouroboros also supports a plugin system.
-A plugin usage guide is forthcoming.
+Ouroboros also has a [Plugin System](./guide/plugins.md).
+Plugin servers are also run in Docker.

 ## Usage Guide